gitlabhq/gitlabhq/doc/ci/variables/README.md

 | **GITLAB_USER_ID**      | 8.12   | all    | The id of the user who started the build |
 | **GITLAB_USER_EMAIL**   | 8.12   | all    | The email of the user who started the build |

-**Some of the variables are only available when using runner with at least defined version.**

 Example values: